Our team is composed of researchers with expertise in areas like air pollution, data science, immunology, and cell research:

 Dr. Prunicki is the Director of Air Pollution and Health Research at the Sean N. Parker Center for Allergy Research at Stanford.
 Dr Prunicki received her PhD from Northwestern University and her MD from Southern Illinois University.
 She leads studies which investigate the impact of air pollution and wildfires on immune health.
 Her goal is to use the research findings to both educate and shape policy.

-Dr. Aguilera is a postdoctoral research fellow at Stanford University and joined the Nadeau Laboratory at the Sean N. Parker Center for Allergy & Asthma Research in September 2020.
-His research focuses on understanding the impact of air pollution on cardiorespiratory health in at-risk populations.
+Dr. Aguilera is a research scientist at Stanford University and joined the Sean N. Parker Center for Allergy & Asthma Research in 2020.
+His research focuses on the impact of wildfire smoke on cardiorespiratory and immune health in children, pregnant women, and firefighter cohorts.
 Juan obtained his Ph.D. in Interdisciplinary Health Sciences from the University of Texas at El Paso and his MD from the Autonomous University of Ciudad Juarez, Mexico.
-He investigated the negative effects of traffic-related air pollutants on physical activity in children with asthma as well as the associations of traffic and transportation-related variables with cardiorespiratory biomarkers in low-income populations from a border community.
+He has investigated the negative effects of traffic-related air pollutants on physical activity in children with asthma as well as the associations of traffic and transportation-related variables with cardiorespiratory biomarkers in low-income populations from a border community.

-Eric started in the Nadeau laboratory at the Sean N. Parker Center for Allergy Research at Stanford as an undergraduate in 2017.
-He described the lab as an integral part of his education.
-After graduating Stanford with a BS in Biology with Honors, Eric started full time in the lab.
-He assists with air pollution studies and works with firefighters to grow the lab's smoke exposure projects.
+Olivia started in the Nadeau laboratory at the Sean N. Parker Center for Allergy Research at Stanford as an undergraduate in 2020.
+She will graduate from Stanford with a BS in Biology with Honors in 2022.
+She assists with the smoke exposure and air pollution studies.

 Dr. Patel uses her extensive experience working for government, community organizations, and non-profits to advocate for children's health priorities in the US.
 She is previously the co-chair for the American Academy of Pediatrics Advocacy Committee, California Chapter 1 (AAP-CA1), co-founded the Climate and Health task force for AAP-CA1, and sits on the Executive Committee for the AAP's national Council on Environmental Health.
 She is the Advocacy and Policy Lead for the Sean N. Parker Center for Allergy and Asthma Research where she focuses on climate change and health.
 She is also the rotation director for the pediatric resident's Community Pediatrics and Child Advocacy Rotation.